PhilRW/reviews/content/posts/2024-03-11/index.md

 ### Functionality

 I have a bone to pick about the latest software update.
 They totally changed what all the things do.
 The button, the crown, swiping up from the bottom of the screen, they're all *different* now.
 What about my muscle memory?!
 Come one, Apple, at least give me the *option* of using the old way.
-Not a good UX in this case.
+Not a good [UX](https://en.wikipedia.org/wiki/User_experience) in this case.
+It's un-Apple.

-Anyway, it has every function you could possibly want in a smartwatch.
+Anyway, it has almost every function you could possibly want in a smartwatch.
 It acts as an extension of your iPhone.
-It tracks my heart rate, sleep, activity, has a bunch of apps to make things oh-so-convenient (see: [OurGroceries](https://www.ourgroceries.com/), for one), and, oh yeah, it tells time, too.
+It tracks heart rate, sleep, activity, has apps to make things oh-so-convenient (see: [OurGroceries](https://www.ourgroceries.com/) for one), and, oh yeah, it tells time, too.
 You never have to set it.
+I just love it once a year when I get up in the morning and my watch has already skipped an hour of sleep for me![^1]

+[^1]: Definitely /s this time.

 The battery lasts about a day.
 I take it off to charge it an hour or so before I go to sleep and it also gets a few minutes of charge in the morning when I shower.
 Other than that it is on my wrist all the time.